 Written by: Natalia Brown

-It is without question that systemic injustices and corruption have become especially salient throughout the course of the coronavirus pandemic.
+Systemic injustices and corruption have become especially salient throughout the course of the COVID-19 pandemic.
 Public consciousness and civic action are soaring amidst record levels of unemployment, sensationalized video exposing the horrific realities of police brutality, and intensification of the climate crisis.

 “The risks associated with climate-related disasters do not represent a scenario of some distant future.
 They are already a reality for millions of people around the globe – and they are not going away.”